Here’s our pick of things to do outdoors in London, whether you’re looking for some peace and quiet, cultural immersion or adrenaline-fuelled fun.

 73. Celebrate the Queen's official birthday in style at Trooping the Colour.

-74. Delve into rarely seen green spaces during the Open Garden Squares weekend.
+74. Explore rarely seen green spaces during the Open Garden Squares weekend.

 75. Enjoy a host of river-themed events during the Totally Thames festival.